Kreider strikes twice, caps Rangers’ comeback win over Kings

 Fiala’s top-line reunion with center Anze Kopitar and winger Adrian Kempe paid immediate dividends when he scored 35 seconds into the game.
 Fiala was in the slot to put in Kempe’s rebound for his seventh goal.

-Fiala then helped Vilardi score on the power play to make it 2-0 at 6:01, giving him his most goals in a full season after just 22 games.
-Vilardi had 10 goals in 54 games as a rookie during the abbreviated 2021 campaign.
+Vilardi’s power-play tap-in from Fiala gave him his most goals in a season — after just 22 games.
+Vilardi had 10 goals in 54 games as a rookie during the abbreviated 2021 campaign

 NOTES: New York came into the game 0-4-2 when trailing after the first period. … Chytil and Alexis Lafreniere each had two assists.